POST PARTUM CARE IN AYURVEDA

 - EAT HEALTHY- Add more whole grains, vegetables

-- EXERCISE – Follow pelvic floor strengthening exercise
+- EXERCISE – Follow the pelvic floor strengthening exercise

 - EXPECT CHANGES TO YOUR BODY